Thailand flag Thailand: Economic and Political Overview

 Legislative Power

 The legislature in Thailand is bicameral.
 The parliament of the country is the National Assembly.
-Its consists of the Senate (the upper house) with 250 seats, all its members appointed by the Royal Thai Military, under the new Constitution adopted in April 2017, to serve five-year terms; and the House of Representatives (the lower house) with 500 seats, its members elected by popular vote to serve four-year terms (375 directly elected through single constituency elections and 125 elected through party-list proportional representation).
+It consists of the Senate (the upper house) with 250 seats, all its members appointed by the Royal Thai Military, under the new Constitution adopted in April 2017, to serve five-year terms (the Senate appointed in 2024 will consist of 200 members elected from various groups of professionals for a 5-year term); and the House of Representatives (the lower house) with 500 seats, its members elected by popular vote to serve four-year terms (375 directly elected through single constituency elections and 125 elected through party-list proportional representation).
 The executive branch of government is directly or indirectly dependent on the support of the parliament, often expressed through a vote of confidence.
 The Government cannot veto the acts passed by the parliament.

 Indicator of Freedom of the Press